Skip to main content

 Retirement, Pay, and Benefits for Four-Star Officers

 The payoff is nice, at least on paper.
 The pay is the highest in the military, sure.
-You also get a house with the job, allowances that actually make sense, and a pension that’s solid.
+You also get a house with the job, allowances, and a pension that’s solid.

 Bottom line